kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 Metric count was increased in 1000 steps to find the limit of the metric agent.

-Following graph shows max stable load from single target with huge amount of metric data.
+The following graph shows the highest stable load from a single target with a huge amount of metric data.
 ![Peak accepted metric points](./assets/single-target-peak-metric-point.jpg)

 Metric agent reached max `7K metric points/sec` from a single metric target, with 6000 and 20 metric series.
-In this test scenario the measured raw metric payload size was `~51MB`
+In this test scenario, the measured raw metric payload size was `~51MB`.

-Another test was performed to determine the impact of different metric series on metric agent.
-For this the test metric series were increased from `20` to `30`, distinct metric count started from `1000` and increased in `1000` steps until the limit of metric agent was reached.
+To determine the impact of different metric series on metric agent, another test was performed: For this the test, the metric series were increased from `20` to `30`, distinct metric count started from `1000` and increased in `1000` steps until the limit of metric agent was reached.
-Metric agent reached a peak of `~7K metric points/sec` (yellow line from graph above) with `4000` distinct metric.
-In this setup the measured raw metric payload size was `~31MB`
+Metric agent reached a peak of `~7K metric points/sec` (yellow line from the previous graph) with `4000` distinct metric.
+In this setup, the measured raw metric payload size was `~31MB`.

-In both the configurations metric agent reached a peak of `~7K metric points/sec` independent size of raw metric data, thus raw metric payload size has no impact on metric agent performance.
+In both configurations, the metric agent reached a peak of `~7K metric points/sec` independent size of raw metric data.
+Thus, the raw metric payload size has no impact on metric agent performance.

-In both configurations Avalanche load generator generated `120K metric points/scrape`
+In both configurations, the Avalanche load generator generated `120K metric points/scrape` .

-> **NOTE:** Avalanche load generator resources have to be changed for this scenario, for this test CPU settings changed to 400m and Memory to 1Gi
+> **NOTE:** Avalanche load generator resources must be changed for this scenario.
+For this test, CPU settings were changed to 400m and Memory to 1Gi.
 ### Multiple workloads across different Nodes

 Setup:

 Gardener GCP cluster:
 - Cluster with 15 Nodes
-- Machine types n2-standard-16 (16 CPU, 64Gi memory), Gardener supports max 100 pods per node
+- Machine types n2-standard-16 (16 CPU, 64Gi memory), Gardener supports max 100 Pods per Node

 Avalanche load generator configuration:
 - Metric Count: 100